 Each day consists of many moments.

-Like the leaves in the image below, many moments web and accumulate together like a stream:
+Like the leaves in the image above, many moments web and accumulate together like a stream:

 they create the life you live.